LarsSchy/SMAC-M/README.md

 ## Up to date GDAL/OGR

 GDAL/OGR used OpenCPN configuration file to read and extract data from S-57 dataset.
 If you don't have up to date metadata file on your system, you will be unable to read all the data available in S-57 dataset.
 You have to make sure to update those files on your system to make run properly data converter script.
+In [S-57 OGR driver](http://www.gdal.org/drv_s57.html) documentation said: _The S-57 reader depends on having two supporting files, s57objectclasses.csv, and s57attributes.csv available at runtime in order to translate features in an object class specific manner.
+These should be in the directory pointed to by the environment variable S57_CSV, **or in the current working directory**_

-First thing to do is to find GDAL/OGR S-57 configuration file, and update them like this:
+For your setup and future usage, be sure to find GDAL/OGR S-57 configuration file, and update them like this:

 ```
 $ ogrinfo --version